 What do things cost in Spain

 You may want to be aware of what things may cost in Spain.
 Of course we usually share our Spain Travel Expenses with you as well as our Cost of Living in Spain.
 Just in case you are trying to figure out a budget and need a data point.
 We have also enjoyed a few road trips in Europe and share that info too.
+We also have an eBook with over 100 pages of information on how to budget and estimate cost of living in Spain.

 Electricity in Spain

 If you are from the US you will need an adapter for your electrical items.
 The electricity in Spain is 230V/50Hz 2 pronged plug.
 Below is an example of a standard type of adapter that we’ve used, including an affiliate link to a search for all adapters.
 In addition, if you’re from the U.S., and you want to bring in a device that’s purpose is to create heat (hair dryer, hair straightener, etc.), you’ll need a converter as well.
-These are more expensive than just the physical plug adaptors.
+These are more expensive than just the physical plug adapters.
 We would recommend bringing electronics with a motor like blow dryers, kitchen appliances.
 It is just safer and easier to buy those once you are in Spain.

 Before you bring any sort of electronics over, check the power-supply or “power brick” that comes with the device.
 Look for something that indicates a range such as:

 The School year is typically from September – June.
-Read our ebook Education in Spain for more about the education system in Spain, including the various schooling options.
+Read our eBook Education in Spain for more about the education system in Spain, including the various schooling options.
 Read our post if you are curious about the possibility of homeschooling in Spain?
 Oh and long division in Spain is done a bit differently too!

 When meeting someone, it is customary to give one kiss on each cheek.
 The ‘kiss’ is deposited high up on the cheek, never on the mouth (except between lovers), and isn’t usually really a kiss, but a delicate brushing of the cheeks.